VoytechG/Pieces/README.md

 C - swap between creator/showcase screen (unsaved drwaing is not lost)

 ### Creator:
-S 											save drwaing (for current session until refresh; storage to be added)
+S - save drwaing (for current session until refresh; storage to be added)

-F [hold]  			in creator, hold F and move cursor close to a triangle vertex to place the cursor exactly on the vertex
+F [hold] -	in creator, hold F and move cursor close to a triangle vertex to place the cursor exactly on the vertex

-left-mouse 		place a vertex
+MouseL 		place a vertex

 ### Showcase:
 left/right or up/down arrow - previous/next drawing

-left-mouse - next drawing
+MouseL - next drawing

 ## ToDo (for now)